minal-upadhye/minal-upadhye/README.md

 Embedded Software Engineer
 --------------------------

-I am an embedded software engineer fascinated by the world of automotive.
+I am currently an engineering graduate student.

 * 🌍  I'm based in Santa Clara, California, USA
-* 🧠  I'm learning Data Structures and Algorithms
+* 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on projects in embedded and networks using Python/C/C++
 * ⚡  My superpower is listening